lawrennd/snippets/_dimred/includes/dimensionality-reduction-practical-tips.md

 \notes{Understanding local structure is crucial for many methods:}

 \slides{
-* Check k-nearest neighbors
+* Check $k$-nearest neighbors
 * Verify local distances
 * Look for disconnected regions
 * Examine boundary points
 }

 \notes{Important neighborhood checks:

-1. Are neighbors sensible for different k values?
+1. Are neighbors sensible for different values of $k$?
 2. Are there isolated points or clusters?
 3. Do distances make sense locally?
 4. Are there boundary effects?